LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 After the Post Conversation Survey appears on your custom window, the consumer can choose as per the above example one of the quick reply items which are actionable buttons.

-Assuming the consumer just clicked the first button, two requests should be sent to LiveEngage:
+Assuming the consumer just clicked the first button, two requests should be sent to Conversational Cloud:

 One request should contain the 'ACTION' (used in conjunction with metadata to reply on structured content sent by the Agent):